apocaliss92/scrypted-advanced-notifier/README.md

 - Set `Minimum notification delay` to debounce further notifications
 - Set `Minimum MQTT publish delay` to debounce the image update on MQTT for this basic detections

-## Homeassistant

-It's possbile to configure an homeassistant connection (or utilize the one configured in the `Homeassistant` plugin) to fetch configured entity IDs which are identified by one of the `Entity regex patterns`.
-The entities fetched will be available as selection on each camera/sensor to alias them with an homeassistant entity.
-This helps the `OnActive` rules to send entityIds instead of Scrypted identifiers.

 ## Webhooks

 Some basic webhooks are available